elijahdecker/AdventOfCode/ReadMe.md

       - The browser should open Swagger by default, to change this behavior, update the `Properties/launchSettings.json`
    - VSCode
       - Use the `Launch (web)` or `Launch (web - no browser)` configuration to toggle if you want the browser to open automatically
       - If you'd prefer to remain within VSCode to make the API calls, I've used the [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) extension.
-You can inport the collection provided at `thunder_collection_AoC.json`.
+You can import the collection provided at `thunder_collection_AoC.json`.
    - Other
       - Visit https://localhost:5001/swagger in your browser